-With a leasing deal, you are essentially paying the depreciation of the car over the life of the contract.
+With a car leasing contract, you are paying the depreciation of the car over the term.
 This means at the end of the contract you don't have to worry about disposing of the vehicle, but as many high-spec or desirable vehicles hold their value well, you'll often find lower monthly payments on them when compared to other forms of finance.

 Up front payments with a lease are generally lower in comparison to other finance arrangements.